 b.
 Any work found not to comply with the following will be removed from the exhibition.

 i.
-Any work which has been exhibited at either the Spring or Summer Exhibition may
+Any work which has been exhibited at a Summer Exhibition may not be re-submitted

 ii.
 All work must be original.
 A copy of the work of another artist or published

 material is not acceptable.
 All work submitted should be that of the member.
 Work

 from an artist’s own photographs may be used as a reference for an original work.

 c.
 All works submitted for exhibitions, except portfolio items, are subject to the

 adjudicator’s decision (or the Lytham Heritage Group where applicable) on the suitability

 for display, artistic merit and allocation on the reserve list for hanging.
 The adjudicator’s

 d.
 Items not accepted for exhibition must be collected at the time and place notified.